swyftstore/swyft-app-android-sdk-read-me/README.md

 ### User Authentication

 After you have enrolled a user you can authenticate the user.
-This creates a session for the user so they can interact with the Swyft Vision Cabinet by scanning a QR code returned by the sdk for your application to display.
+This creates a session for the user so they can interact with the Swyft Vision Cabinet by scanning a returned QR Code.
 You can either supply an authentication string for the SDK to display as a QR Code or have the SDK generate a dynamic one for you.

 - Auto Generated QR Code
 ```java